MSzoot/NutriCraft-Ai/README.md

 - **OpenAI GPT-3.5:** AI model used to generate personalized meal plans based on user inputs.
 - **Local Storage:** Browser storage used to persist user data between sessions.
 - **Tailwind CSS:** Utility-first CSS framework for quickly building custom designs.

-EDIT : I have to keep this respository private for now as OpenAI automatically disables any API key when I make it public.
-Will look for workaround to it.